 The girls and I had a little fun today as we decorated their digs today for the holidays.
-They were not too sure of the lights at first, but they thought that the bows tasted quite good.
+They were introducted to holiday decorations for the first time.

-You see, they get excited whenever I come out to the coop carrying something.
-They think that I am brining a yummy treat for them to devour.
-With my hands full, I could not manage a treat, so they decided that the decorations would be just as good. yea… not so much.
-They pecked at the bows and finally decided that they were not as good as they looked.
-Anyhow, after a few nasty looks from the gang they realized that I was up to something else fun.
-Thus the onlookers began to assemble.
+The girls get excited whenever I come to the coop carrying something.
+They assume I am brining a yummy treat for them to devour.
+I entere the backyard with my hands full of decorations to deck out their coop with.
+The flock was a bit mystified with these new and strange treats.
+One by one they approached, pecked at the bows and finally decided that they did not taste as good as they looked.
+Anyhow, after a few nasty looks from the gang, they realized that I was up to something else fun.
+Thus, the onlookers began to assemble.

-Roy as always is not impressed when I mess with his digs.
+Roy as always is not impressed.
 Even a good spring coop cleaning is something that he actively protests with a serenade of crowing.
-I am not too sure if its the leaf blower that I use to get all the dust out, the water that I spay in the coop to clean well, or the fact that I am rearranging the furniture.
-But anyhow he is not a fan of me messing with his pad.
-So of course he was not a big fan of decoration day.
-After all was said and done, he inspected and decided that the lights were not a threat and thus acceptable.
+He is not a fan of having his digs messed with.
+Consequently he is not a fan of decoration day.
+Afterwords, he inspected and decided that the lights were not a threat, thus acceptable.
 His expression in the pic is just precious, he is a character like none other.
 The girls however are cool with the festive decor like any women would be.

-With the coop decorated and the girls officially ready for Santa, we hope that he finds that they have been good this year.
+The coop is decked out and ready for Santa.
 Last year Santa brought them a bag of knock out scratch and a package of meal worms.
 We will see what Santa leave for them this year.
 Santa has a soft spot for chickens.

-The Girls want to wish everyone a Merry Christmas and an Egg-celent New Year!!
+The Girls want to wish everyone a Merry Kluck-mas and an Egg-celent New Year!!